deep-finder/tirfm-deepfinder/README.md

 The detection of exocytosis events is formally the segmentation of events in 3D (2D + time) TIRF movies followed by the clustering of the resulting segmentation map.

-Detecting exocytose events in ExoDeepFinder involves executing the following commands:
+Detecting exocytosis events in ExoDeepFinder involves executing the following commands:
   1. `convert_tiff_to_h5`  to convert tiff folders to a single h5 file,
   1. `segment` to generate segmentation maps from movies, where 2s will be exocytosis events and 1s will be bright spots,
   1. `generate_annotation` to generate an annotation file from a segmentation by clustering it.